kaylajanos/STT4870/Git/GitOne.md

 ```

-From the third line of the previous output, one can see the `credential.helper` is
+From the third line of the previous output, one can see the
-being used (when I run this with OSX, but not from home.)
+`credential.helper` is being used.

 ### Creating a GitHub Account